Volume functional of compact $4$-manifolds with a prescribed boundary metric: Integral Curvature Estimate

 So, the proof is completed. \end{proof}

-\begin{acknowledgement} The authors want to thank A. Barros, E. Barbosa and R. Batista for fruitful conversations about this subject.
-E. Ribeiro and H. Baltazar were partially supported by grants from CNPq/Brazil. \end{acknowledgement}
+\begin{acknowledgement} The authors want to thank the referee for careful rea\-ding, rele\-vant remarks and valuable suggestions.
+Moreover, they want to thank A. Barros, E. Barbosa and R. Batista for fruitful conversations about this subject. \end{acknowledgement}